buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPlumbingFireProtectionDomain/README.md

 IfcPlumbingFireProtectionDomain
 ===============================

 The _IfcPlumbingFireProtectionDomain_ schema forms part of the Domain Layer of the IFC Model.
-It extends the ideas concerning building services outlined in the _IfcSharedBldgServicesElements_ schema.
+It extends the ideas concerning building services outlined in the _IfcSharedBldgServiceElements_ schema.
 It defines concepts in the domain of plumbing and fire protection.

 The scope of the _IfcPlumbingFireProtectionDomain_, in conjunction with other building services related schemata, is the provision of plumbing and fire protection services to buildings.